Estimating the Shannon entropy and (un)certainty relations for design-structured POVMs: On two-sided estimating on the Shannon entropy

-for odd $n\geq3$.
-The value of $g_{n}^{\prime}(0)$ is more difficult to write an expression with definite sign.
-In Appendix \ref{gnex}, we obtain (\ref{twoser}), whence the following sums are derived:

-We shall now compare the first derivatives of $g_{n}(x)$ and $y(x)$ at the least points of the range $x\in[0,1]$.

-To approximate the original function, the graph of $g_{n}(x)$ should go closely to the graph of $y(x)$.
-Since $y^{\prime}(x)=1+\ln{x}\to-\infty$ for $x\to+0$, here the graph of $y(x)$ comes to the horizontal axis from negative values with almost vertical slope.
-Hence, the value $g_{n}^{\prime}(0)$ is expected to be negative.
-On the other hand, this value is certainly finite, so that the slope of tangential line is somehow far from the vertical.
-Therefore, in some right neighborhood of the point $x=0$ our approximation have to be relatively poor.
-But, derivatives are inevitably finite for any polynomial.
-Nevertheless, the absolute value of $g_{n}^{\prime}(0)$ increases with growth of $n$, so our approximation becomes better.
-It follows from $-\infty<g_{n}^{\prime}(0)<0$ and $g_{n}(0)=y(0)$ that $g_{n}(x)$ exceeds $y(x)$ in some right neighborhood of the point $x=0$.
-In Appendix \ref{gnex}, we obtain explicit expressions for $g_{n}^{\prime\prime}(x)$ for $2\leq{n}\leq15$, whence convexity is seen.
-Therefore, the graph of $g_{n}(x)$ goes over the graph of the function $x\mapsto{g}_{n}^{\prime}(0)\,x$.
-For $n\geq2$, the inequality
+To fit the original function, the line of $g_{n}(x)$ should go closely to the line of $y(x)$.
+As $y^{\prime}(x)=1+\ln{x}\to-\infty$ for $x\to+0$, the graph of $y(x)$ tends to enter the abscissa axis normally.
+Thus, the value $g_{n}^{\prime}(0)$ is expected to be negative.
+On the other hand, this value is certainly finite, whence the slope of tangential line is far enough from the vertical.
+In some right vicinity of the point $x=0$, our approximation has to be relatively poor, since derivatives are inevitably finite for any polynomial.
+With growth of $n$, the absolute value of $g_{n}^{\prime}(0)$ increases with improving an approximation.
+We see from $-\infty<g_{n}^{\prime}(0)<0$ and $g_{n}(0)=y(0)$ that $g_{n}(x)$ exceeds $y(x)$ in a right neighborhood of the point $x=0$.
+The main result of this section is posed as follows.

-holds at least for $0\leq{x}\leq\exp\bigl(g_{n}^{\prime}(0)\bigr)$.
-This range is narrow for sufficiently large values of $n$.
-Substituting $n=2$ leads to $g_{2}(x)=-f_{2}(x)=x^{2}-x$, so that the validity of (\ref{yleqg}) follows from (\ref{tayln0}).
-For other values of $n$, functions of the form (\ref{gansun}) do not relate to the Taylor scheme.